Leadership can't be taught, but it can be learned

 Real-world leadership: No scripts, just connection

-To illustrate these points, let's look at some real-world examples:
+To illustrate these points, let's look at some real-world examples based on my observations of effective leadership practices:

 • Imagine you're managing a marketing team and notice that one of your team members, Peter, consistently goes beyond his duties, helping colleagues and coming up with innovative ideas.
 As a manager who has invested time in getting to know your team, you understand that Peter feels most appreciated and motivated when he's given opportunities to take on new challenges or projects that allow him to further develop his skills.
 Recognizing this, you decide to give Peter the lead on a new initiative that aligns with his strengths and interests, while also making it clear that his past contributions have played a significant role in the team's success.
 This approach not only motivates Peter but also empowers him to continue contributing at a high level, knowing that his efforts are valued and that he's making a real impact.